Schwinger boson theory of ordered magnets: Summary

 \section{Summary}

-As we already mentioned in the introduction, most attempts of using the SBT for describing magnetically ordered systems have not gone beyond the saddle-point (SP) level.
+As we already mentioned in the introduction, most attempts of using the SBT for describing magnetically ordered systems have not gone beyond the saddle-point level.
 In this work we have presented a comprehensive approach to the selection of the magnetically ordered SP solution and inclusion of higher order corrections of the $1/N$ expansion.
 As we argued in the previous sections, the presence of a condensate associated with the magnetic ordering generates multiple subtleties that have been omitted in previous discussions of the SBT.
+The main motivation of this work has not been to solve again the particular case of the square lattice antiferromagnet, but to employ this textbook model to illustrate how a proper choice of the SP solution and a careful analysis of the cancellations that occur in the presence of a condensate can improve the results both qualitatively and quantitatively.

-On the one hand, we have carefully examined the consequences of the freedom associated with the choice of the decoupling scheme (value of $\alpha$) and of the BEC ground state of the SP Hamiltonian for a fixed value of $\alpha$.
+On the one hand, we have carefully examined the consequences of the freedom associated with the choice of the decoupling scheme (value of $\alpha$) and the fragmented vs. simple nature of the BEC ground state of the SP Hamiltonian for a fixed value of $\alpha$.
 On the other hand, we have seen that Feynman diagrams, which in absence of the condensate would contribute to a given order in $1/N$, acquire singular lower order contributions in the presence of a condensate.
 Upon expanding the dynamical spin susceptibility in powers of $1/N$, these singular contributions lead to the existence of counter-diagrams that exactly cancel out the residues of the single-spinon poles of a given diagram, as expected for the excitation spectrum of magnetically ordered states.
 The true quasi-particles of the ordered system are then magnons or transverse modes that to the lowest non-trivial order in $1/N$ arise from poles of the RPA propagator.
 Correspondingly, a main conclusion of this work is that in a correct expansion of the magnetic susceptibility of an ordered magnet \emph{each diagram must be accompanied by its counter-diagram}.